conduktor/conduktor-docs/docs/platform/installation/get-started/AWS.md

 ---
 sidebar_position: 7
 title: AWS
-description: Use AWS to deploy a production-ready instance of Conduktor Platform on MSK.
+description: Use AWS to deploy a production-ready instance of Conduktor Console on MSK.
 ---

 # Deployment on AWS

 ## Getting started

-This blog contains all the information you should need to configure and deploy Conduktor Platform on AWS with MSK. https://aws.amazon.com/blogs/big-data/gain-visibility-into-your-amazon-msk-cluster-by-deploying-the-conduktor-platform/
+This blog contains all the information you should need to configure and deploy Conduktor Console on AWS with MSK. https://aws.amazon.com/blogs/big-data/gain-visibility-into-your-amazon-msk-cluster-by-deploying-the-conduktor-platform/

 ## Resources required